bocadilloproject/queso/docs/guide/custom-commands.md

 # Custom commands

-If you find yourself repeating certain tasks, you can automate them very easily via custom Boca commands.
+If you find yourself repeating certain tasks, you can automate them very easily via custom Queso commands.

 ## How custom commands are discovered

-Boca looks for custom commands in a `boca.py` script relative to the current working directory, as shown in the following example project structure:
+Queso looks for custom commands in a `queso.py` script relative to the current working directory, as shown in the following example project structure:

 ```
 .
 ├── api.py
-└── boca.py
+└── queso.py
 ```

-Every `click.Command` object present in this file is mounted onto the root Boca command.
-For example, a custom `hello` command would be made available as `$ boca hello`.
+Every `click.Command` object present in this file is mounted onto the root Queso command.
+For example, a custom `hello` command would be made available as `$ queso hello`.

 ::: tip
 You can customize which file is used for command discovery using the `BOCA_CUSTOM_COMMANDS` environment variable.
 It supports both absolute and relative paths.